Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 Networks (LPWAN) technologies.
 SCHC is a generic mechanism designed for great flexibility so that it can be adapted for any of the LPWAN technologies.

-This document specifies a profile of RFC8724 to use SCHC in LoRaWAN networks, and provides elements such as efficient parameterization and modes of operation.
+This document specifies a profile of RFC8724 to use SCHC in LoRaWAN® networks, and provides elements such as efficient parameterization and modes of operation.